cgranade/cgranade.github.io/_posts/drafts/software-stack.md

 ## Acknowledgements ##

+- A huge thanks to [Daniel Suess](https://www.qc.uni-freiburg.de/team/daniel_suess) for writing the install instructions on macOS / OS X! ★♥★
 - Thanks to [Olivia Guest](https://twitter.com/o_guest) for [suggestions on Git tutorials](https://twitter.com/o_guest/status/857641108729466883).
 - Thanks to Ben Barigola, Sarah Kaiser, and Chris Ferrie for feedback on drafts and for help testing.
 - Thanks to Chris Ferrie for [nerdsniping me](https://twitter.com/cgranade/status/857130965969358853) into writing this post.